bradwestfall/webdevphoenix/contribute.md

 #### overview
-A short description for the company on the browse listings page.<br>
+A short description for the company on the browse listings page.
+Because of the available space the content will be placed in, it's recommend to keep the overview less than 100 characters.
+Long overviews will get an ellipsis<br>
 Required: No